MeHappyLucky/python-howto/python-howto/README.md

 * [Self-Referencing Type Hints](self-referencing-hints.md)

-These lines were added on the master branch... basically just to make sure two README file from 2 diffent branches are diffent.
+These lines were added on the MASTER branch... basically just to make sure two README file from 2 diffent branches are diffent.